ga-wdi-remote/js-hw-express-create-read/pirates-wiki/readme.md

   <details><summary>Example output:</summary> ![image](images/index_route.png)</details>

-- `show.hbs` should display the Pirate's name, location, gender, and number of victims.
+- `show.hbs` should display the Pirate's name, birthplace, death_year, base, and nickname.
 There should be a link to return to the Pirates index.

 <details><summary>Example output:</summary> ![image](images/show_route.png)
 </details>

-- `new.hbs` should render a form where the user can enter a new Pirate's name, location, gender, and number of victims.
+- `new.hbs` should render a form where the user can enter a new Pirate's name, birthplace, death_year, base, and nickname..
 The form will submit to the `create` route.

 <details><summary>Example output:</summary> ![image](images/new_route.png)
 </details>